nabajtg/sauce-demo-automation/README.md

 ## Overview

-This project is a test automation framework for [SauceDemo](https://www.saucedemo.com/), developed using **Java, Selenium WebDriver, and TestNG**.
+Test automation framework for [SauceDemo](https://www.saucedemo.com/), developed using **Java, Selenium WebDriver, and TestNG**.
 The framework supports data-driven testing, utilizing both **Excel and JSON** files for test data management.

 ## Technologies Used